 Kentucky has one of the most drastically changing climates in the US.
-Warm weather or cold, Lexington drivers still need to think about their vehicle’s air conditioning.
 Working up a sweat is a great thing to do in a gym around Lexington, but not in your car.
 Keeping your AC system well maintained can help prevent expensive repairs.
 Be aware of early warning signs like; an unusual noise when the AC cycles on or the air not cooling like it normally does.

 Damages or leaks can affect the performance of your vehicle’s air conditioning system.
 If your car’s AC quality is not working properly, schedule an appointment today at Auto Tech Service.